dotnet/docs/docs/core/install/linux-scripted-manual.md

 |             | 1.1           |
 |             | 1.0           |

-For more information about the life-cycle of .NET releases, see [.NET Core and .NET 5 Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
+For more information about the life cycle of .NET releases, see [.NET Core and .NET 5 Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).

 ## Dependencies